sarobala44/user-service/README.md

 Tables:

-AUTH_USER (To store users for authentication)
+    CLIENTS (To store Clients for authentication)
-ROLES (To store standard roles like 'ROLE_USER') AUTH_USER_ROLES (To maintain the relationships between AUTH_USER and ROLES)

-USER (To store the User details)
+    ROLES (To store standard roles like 'ROLE_USER') CLIENT_ROLES (To maintain the relationships between CLIENTS and ROLES) USER (To store the User details)

-API Documentation - /swagger-ui/index.html

 Run steps: